 Besides Strata Title, there is another piece of document that is equally important for strata homeowners – the Schedule of Parcels and its share units.

-In this article, we will discuss how the schedule of parcels and share unit formula play an important role in the management and maintenance of strata properties in Malaysia.
+In this article, we will discuss how the schedule of parcels and share unit formula plays an important role in the management and maintenance of strata properties in Malaysia.

 Before we dive in, it should be noted that share units are important to strata property owners as they determine: